katidieter/gcs-team/README.md

 ```
 9. Go to https://github.com/LuisValgoi/gcs-team
 10. Click on right-up-corner Pull-Request button.
-11. Wait for the Repository's Admin, merge your changes.
+11. Wait for the Repository's Admin merge your changes.

 ## Step By Step Collaborator PULL Configuration
 1. After you've forked into your machine the original repository.